01

 06

-Step up the game
+Step Up the Game

-Sources: JMP 2025 · World Bank
+Sources: JMP 2025 · World Bank · GLAAS 2025

 $131–141B